 We advise on lease extensions, for both leaseholders and freeholders.
 Our recognised and recommended regional firm has a multi-disciplined team that takes pride in its work and in delivering the highest standard of service by building strong working partnerships based on trust, efficiency and excellent communication.

-We have an experienced team of RICS registered valuers specialising in valuations for lease extensions who operate throughout London, Buckinghamshire, Berkshire, Surrey, Hampshire, Oxfordshire and Hertfordshire.
+We have experienced RICS registered valuers specialising in valuations for lease extensions who operate throughout London, Buckinghamshire, Berkshire, Surrey, Hampshire, Oxfordshire and Hertfordshire.
+We can also act nationwide as required.

 For guidance on your individual options, please contact us.